nickbearman/open-science-activism-map/README.md

 # Open Science Activism Map

-A semi-automated map of people's locations, forked from https://micheletobias.github.io/traveling-gis-chat-book/, using R and MapBox.
+A semi-automated map of people's locations, forked from https://micheletobias.github.io/traveling-gis-chat-book/, using R and Leaflet.

 To update the map, edit this file [https://github.com/nickbearman/open-science-activism-map/edit/main/data/locations.csv](https://github.com/nickbearman/open-science-activism-map/edit/main/data/locations.csv) and submit a PR.
 The code needs to be pulled.
 Then some R has to run to create the map (Nick can do this, but it should be able to be automated).
 Then the map should update.